Kathleen Parker: Why millennials may be conservatives at heart

 Hear me out.

-My reading of various recent studies, stories and reports about young Americans (18-34) reveals a decline in the following: motherhood, marriage (down from 59% in 1972 to 28% in 2018), sex, birth rates, faith, happiness (especially among young men), and longevity.
+My reading of various recent studies, stories and reports about young Americans (18 to 34) reveals a decline in the following: motherhood, marriage (down from 59% in 1972 to 28% in 2018), sex, birth rates, faith, happiness (especially among young men) and longevity.

 In the good-news column, abortion rates are also in decline — and friendship is up.
 In the “surprising” column, a new GLAAD study shows that non-LGBTQ millennials’ comfort with the LGBTQ community has dipped, while that of their parents’ generation remains steady.